 Visit the historic 12th Century Tin Mal Mosque as a part of this Atlas Mountains guided tour.

-Souks (markets) are a major feature of Moroccan life, and among the country’s greatest attractions.
-They are found everywhere: every town has a souk area, large cities like Fez and Marrakech have labyrinths of individual souks (each filling a street or square and devoted to one particular craft), and in the countryside there are hundreds of weekly souks, on a different day in each village of the region.
+Souks (markets) are a major feature of Moroccan life and are among the country’s greatest attractions.
+They are found everywhere: every town has a souk area, large cities like Fez and Marrakech have labyrinths of individual souks (each filling a street or square and devoted to one particular craft), and in the countryside, there are hundreds of weekly souks, on a different day in each village of the region.